segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 3. Damping-off: Damping-off is a seedling disease caused by various soil-borne fungi, such as Pythium or Rhizoctonia species.
 It affects Earth pea seeds and young seedlings, causing rotting of the stem at or below the soil line.
 Infected seedlings may collapse and die.
 To prevent damping-off, use disease-free seeds, ensure well-drained soil, and avoid overwatering.

 ## Bacteria
-While Earth peas, or Pisum sativum, are generally resilient, there are a few bacterial diseases that can pose a challenge to their health.
  Here are a couple of notable bacterial diseases that can affect Earth peas:

 1. Bacterial Blight: Bacterial blight, caused by the bacterium Pseudomonas syringae pv. pisi, can impact Earth peas.
 It typically manifests as water-soaked lesions on the leaves, stems, and pods.
 These lesions may turn brown or black, leading to tissue death and potential yield loss.
 To manage bacterial blight, practice crop rotation, avoid overhead irrigation, and consider copper-based bactericides if necessary.

 2. Bacterial Wilt: Bacterial wilt, caused by the bacterium Ralstonia solanacearum, can also affect Earth peas.
 It leads to wilting, yellowing, and decline of the plant.
 Infected plants may exhibit vascular discoloration and eventually die.
 Unfortunately, there is no cure for bacterial wilt, and infected plants should be promptly removed and destroyed to prevent further spread.
 # Pre-prevention of Disease of Earth Pea
-Taking preventive measures before diseases strike is essential to safeguard the health and productivity of your Earth pea plants.
  Here are some steps you can take to prevent disease outbreaks:

 1. Source Healthy Seeds: Start with high-quality, disease-free seeds from reputable sources.
 Ensure that the seeds are certified and free from any signs of infection or damage.
 Healthy seeds provide a strong foundation for your Earth pea plants.